voloko/uki/docs/core/view/base.markdown

 Uki views do not have states.
 After creation a view is fully functional.
 You can change properties on it, append it to other views, bind events.
-The same way as dom nodes behave.
+The same way as DOM nodes behave.

 `view.Base` is a normal class (not abstract).
 You can create instances of `view.Base`.